White-tailed deer hunting

 Antler restriction pilot project (ARPP)

 The work on this five-year experiment was completed in the spring of 2022.
-A thorough report will be presented to the partners, and decisions on what will happen next with the project will be made in the coming months.
+A summary report (PDF 23 Mb) was produced to inform the clientele of the key outcomes of the pilot project and the resulting conclusions.
+Decisions on the follow-up to be given to the project will be made in the coming months after consultation with Indigenous communities,wildlife partners and the clientele.
 Until then, the ARPP standard remains in effect in zones 6 North and 6 South.

 The ARPP standard requires an adult male deer to have at least three points of 2.5 cm or more on one side of the antlers in order to be shot.
 All points that are more than 2.5 cm (1 inch) from the base to the end are counted.